My best live lessons are ten minutes long.

 INNER LAYER WORK – CHANGES THAT STICKS

-Act in the correct inner layer and anyone can change.
+Change the inner layer and anyone can actually change.

-I favor old movement fundamentals because they are accessible through simple brain tasks — simple intentions.
-I instruct the brain task behind the desired behavior, not the behavior itself.
+I lean on old movement fundamentals because they’re accessible through simple brain tasks — clear intentions.

 Inner Working in an Onion Layer Chart